couchbase/kv_engine/docs/dcp/documentation/commands/control.md

 server, like tracking the purge-seqno which can be used to mitigate rollbacks on re-connect see [stream-request-value.md](./stream-request-value.md).
 The format of snapshot markers is described in [snapshot-marker.md](./snapshot-marker.md).
+Collections must be enabled to use the 2.2 marker feature.

 Note that the only value is "2.2", but the server can send 1.0 (by default) and 2.0 if sync-replication is enabled (which has a different enablement path).